C1oudbased/TrendMicroAutomation/README.md

 UserActivityByEndpoint.py does the same thing, but instead queries "logonUser: <user-input> and endpointHostName:*"
 This should give a good view of what machines a user has events on in the past 24 hours.

 Quarantine.py quarantines emails given an EmailID as a string.
+It also supports message ids in a .txt file, one entry per new line.
+It'll sleep for 5 seconds before moving on to the next request to avoid rate limits.

+Quarantine.py now reports it's output to a response.log for troubleshooting purposes.

 Now we have torgal.py, which takes arguments in the below syntax to execute the programs contained in the plugins folder below torgal.py itself